UncleCShark/UncleCShark.github.io/_posts/2019-01-21-Just-a-kiss.md

 categories: [Jekyll]
 ---

 Time passes and [Cmaketopia](https://unclecshark.github.io/Cmaketopia/) project goes on.
 Suddenly I realized that I needed to add navigation to the site.
 Jekyll has such but for posts but not for pages.
 I was googling for hours.
 But all solutions were too complicated.
 I had to do it myself.
-I wanted to implement a bidirectional list based on Jekyll.
+I wanted to implement a bidirectional list based on Jekyll markdown pages.
 I thought "Keep it simple stupid!"
 See how I did it.
 First I added two **Custom Variables** previous_page and next_page that I could access in Liquid.

 ```markdown
 ---